smucclaw/internal_docs/docs/current_system/codebase/index.md

 ## [The 'Explainable' codebase](https://github.com/smucclaw/dsl/tree/main/lib/haskell/explainable)

-[TODO]
+The Explainable codebase includes the following components.

+- [MathLang](./mathlang.md): a DSL for arithmetic expressions and predicates
+- [Explainable](./explainable.md): a monad for evaluating MathLang expressions and providing explanations for the (intermediate and final) results

 ## Visualizations

 ### [Ladder Diagram](https://github.com/smucclaw/ladder-diagram)

 * [The main Ladder Diagram repo](https://github.com/smucclaw/ladder-diagram)
   * There are also docs available for this, via
   ```
   npm install jsdoc -g
   npm run docs